lesca/lemoe/README.md

 3. Clone this repo

-Clone the repo to the `Documents` folder on your device.
+Clone the repo to the `Download` folder on your device.
 Step 5 is based on this assumuption.

 ```
 git clone https://github.com/lesca/lemoe.git